c3lang/c3-web/docs/blog/posts/c3_0_8_4_last_renaming.md

 ### Thread pool changes

 The old deprecated `pool::ThreadPool` is now disabled by default, and the new `thread::ThreadPool` is enabled by default.
-The old implementation is exposed as `ThreadPoolOld`, with `-D OLD_THREADPOOL` available for restoring the old name, for projects that do not want to change name to `ThreadPoolOld`.
+The old implementation is exposed as `ThreadPoolOld`, with `-D OLD_THREADPOOL` available for restoring the old name, for projects that do not want to change the name to `ThreadPoolOld`.

 ## Fixes